-DCS: Flaming Cliffs 3 is an application created by Eagle Dynamics SA.
+DCS: Flaming Cliffs 3 is an app by Eagle Dynamics SA.
 DCS: Flaming Cliffs 3 was first published on .
-It is available for Steam, Other.About This Content DCS: Flaming Cliffs 3 is the next evolution of the Flaming Cliffs series that operates with DCS World.
-FC3 features the F-15C, A-10A, Su-27, Su-33, MiG-29A, MiG-29S and Su-25....
+It is currently available for Steam, Other.About This Content DCS: Flaming Cliffs 3 is the next evolution of the Flaming Cliffs series that operates with DCS World.
+FC3 features the F-15C, A-10A, Su-27, Su-33, MiG-29A, MiG-29S and Su-25.
+The F...

 DCS: Flaming Cliffs 3 Review

-DCS: Flaming Cliffs 3 is an app developed by Eagle Dynamics SA.
+DCS: Flaming Cliffs 3 is an app by Eagle Dynamics SA.
 DCS: Flaming Cliffs 3 was first published on .
-It is accessible for Steam, Other.
+DCS: Flaming Cliffs 3 is currently available on Steam, Other.

 About This ContentDCS: Flaming Cliffs 3 is the next evolution of the Flaming Cliffs series that operates with DCS World.
 FC3 features the F-15C, A-10A, Su-27, Su-33, MiG-29A, MiG-29S and Su-25.
 The FC3 aircraft provide an easy learning curve for new players and focuses on a broad range of aircraft rather than a detailed single aircraft.
 FC3 adds a number of new features and improvements to previous versions of the Flaming Cliffs series.
 FC3 is a module of DCS World, which makes it compatible with all other DCS World titles like A-10C, Black Shark 2, P-51D, Combined Arms, UH-1H Huey and Mi-8MTV2 Magnificent Eight.